The Chronicles of Riddick: Escape from Butcher Bay: Gameplay

 In Escape from Butcher Bay, the player takes control of protagonist Richard B. Riddick as he attempts to break out of Butcher Bay prison.
-The game incorporates elements from video game genres such as first-person shooter, adventure and stealth, and is played primarily from a first-person perspective, though the camera switches to a third-person perspective during certain scenes.
+The game incorporates various elements from video game genres such as first-person shooter, adventure and stealth, and is played primarily from a first-person perspective, though the camera switches to a third-person perspective during certain scenes.
 Unlike many first-person shooters, the game contains no head-up display; on-screen cues are limited to flashes when a new weapon is selected, and small, white boxes that display the player character's health when damage is taken.
 Health can be replenished in designated areas throughout the game.
 By finding cigarette packs hidden in levels, the player can unlock concept art and video files.

 The player may interact with and receive quests from the prison's residents, and earns information, tools and other rewards by completing quests.
 Violent conflict often occurs between the player, inmates and prison guards.
 The player attacks with Riddick's bare hands, or with improvised weapons such as shivs and clubs.
 Combos are created by stringing together punches.
 A DNA-scanning security system initially prevents Riddick from using firearms, but a limited arsenal later becomes available.

 A "stealth mode" is activated when the player character crouches, allowing the player to move silently and tinting the edges of the screen blue when the player is hidden.
 While in stealth mode, the player can drag bodies out of sight and hide from enemies.
 The mode grants attacks that quickly kill enemies; the player may drop on enemies from above, or execute them from behind.
 During the game, Riddick acquires eyeshine, allowing him to see in the dark but temporarily blinding him if used in brightly lit areas.

 Plot

 Setting and characters

 Escape from Butcher Bay is set in the futuristic science fiction universe of the Chronicles of Riddick franchise, and is a prequel to the film Pitch Black.
 The game takes place inside Butcher Bay, a maximum-security prison from which no prisoner has escaped.
 The facility—constructed on a barren planet—contains three increasingly secure holding areas, and a subterranean mining operation.

 The game's protagonist is Richard B. Riddick (reprised by Vin Diesel), a murderer recently confined in Butcher Bay.
 Riddick is resourceful, and seeks to break out of the prison by any means necessary.
-His capturer is the bounty hunter William J. Johns (Cole Hauser); the two have had previous encounters.
+His capturer is the bounty hunter William J. Johns (reprised by Cole Hauser); the two have had previous encounters.
 Butcher Bay's warden is a man named Hoxie (Dwight Schultz), while Abbott (Xzibit) is a prison guard disliked by the inmates.
 The inmate Pope Joe (Willis Burks II) is an insane old man, who lives in the sewer tunnels beneath the prison.